takahashi-yt/DTSWithCoq/README.md

 # Outline

 This library provides Coq tactics to Dependent Type Semantics \[1, 2\], which is a framework for natural language semantics.
+A brief explanation of the library can be found in \[3\].

 \[1\] Daisuke Bekki.
 Representing Anaphora with Dependent Types.
 Nicholas Asher and Sergei Soloviev (eds.), *Logical Aspects of Computational Linguistics - 8th International Conference, LACL 2014, Toulouse, France, June 18-20, 2014.
 Proceedings*, vol. 8535 of Lecture Notes in Computer Science, 14--29.
 Springer.
 (2014)

 \[2\] Daisuke Bekki and Koji Mineshima.
 Context-Passing and Underspecification in Dependent Type Semantics.
 Stergios Chatzikyriakidis and Zhaohui Luo (eds.), *Modern Perspectives in Type-Theoretical Semantics*, vol. 98 of Studies in Linguistics and Philosophy, 11--41.
 Springer, Cham.
 (2017)

+\[3\] Hina Kosaihira, Yuta Takahashi, and Daisuke Bekki.
+Implementation of Anaphora Resolution Using the Refine Tactic of Coq.
+In: [Abstract Booklet of the 2023 Workshop on Proof Theory and its Applications](https://www.ub.edu/prooftheory/event/tps2023workshop/Booklet_of_abstracts_TPSW23.pdf).
+(2023)

 ## To Use the Library